-Weblate provides you great infrastructure for translation to closely follow your development.
-This way translators can work on translations whole time and are not forced to translate huge amount of new texts before release.
+Weblate provides you with a great infrastructure for translation to closely follow your development.
+This way translators can work on translations the entire time and are not forced to translate a huge amount of new texts before release.

 The complete process can be described in following steps:

 - Developers make some changes and push them to the VCS repository.

 - Optionally the translation files are updated (this depends on the file format, see Why does Weblate still show old translation strings when I’ve updated the template?).